KTH-RPL/MA-CBF-VO/README.md

 - **`run_scenario.m`**: Helper script to run simulations, with parameters specified in `sim_config.m`.
 - **`scenarios/`**: Folder containing various scenarios.
 Each scenario is constructed as a Simulink file.

 If you encounter any issues with the code or have suggestions for improvement, please create a pull request or email [alesr@kth.se](mailto:alesr@kth.se).
+Note that the same method can be applied to more complex dynamical systems.

 ## Requirements